Welcome to Science

 Key Stage 4

 Students continue to develop the understanding and skills they acquired in Key Stage 3 as many topics are revisited in greater detail.
-As part of the Science Core and Additional GCSE qualifications students cover physics, chemistry and biology topics.
-Students also continue to apply their investigative skills which are of particular importance for the controlled assessment.
+Students follow the AQA trilogy combined science in KS4 which covers biology, physics and chemistry.
+Students also continue to apply their investigative skills which are of particular importance for the required practical activities.
 There is also the option of an extra GCSE in science which is excellent preparation for this students wishing to consider a science career and move onto doing science at A level.

-Members of the science department contribute to the colleges’s diverse programme of extra-curricular activities by providing opportunities such as core and additional science revision workshops, forensics and science club.
-Throughout the year there are also numerous opportunities for trips to Cambridge University, Leicester University and Warwick University.
-Our year 10 triple science students have visited the Botanical Gardens in Leicester and have had talks by the Royal Society of Chemistry.
+Members of the science department contribute to the colleges’s diverse programme of extra-curricular activities by providing opportunities such as combined and triple award science revision workshops, forensics and science club.
+Throughout the year there are also numerous opportunities for trips to Cambridge University, Sea life centre and Warwick University.
+Our year 9s take part in the Dynamic DNA day at Leicester University.
 The BAE have delivered inspiring workshops to year 7 and 8 and STEM ambassadors have given talks to our year 8 students to support them in considering science as a future career.

 |Miss Suzanne Thompson||Curriculum Leader Science|